If you have been asked to come to the surgery for an appointment please arrive wearing a mouth and nose covering.

 COVID Vaccination Update

-The practices across the borough continue to vaccine our patients in line with NHS England guidance.
-In line with this guidance we have moved to Group 6 patients – this group is for patients aged 16-64 with specific underlying health conditions.
+The practices across Kingston continue to vaccine our patients in line with NHS England guidance.

-If you are in Groups 1-4 and have not had your vaccine, please contact us and we will fit you in to the next available appointment.
+If you are in Groups 1-9 and have not had your vaccine, please contact us via email or telephone the practice and we will fit you in to the next available appointment.

 Which vaccine will I have?